In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 Wood Pattern Design

-Solid wood floors, like the name suggests, are constructed of planks of real wood.
-Engineered wood can also use real wood, but it is a much thinner layer that is glued onto a base layer of plywood or HDF (high-density fiberboard.)
+Solid wood floors, as the name suggests, are constructed of planks of real lumber.
+Engineered wood can also use real lumber, but it is a much thinner layer glued onto a base layer of plywood or HDF (high-density fiberboard.)

 A subfloor covers those joists and the gaps between them, providing a flat surface to walk on as the rest of the house is constructed.
 Usually, the subfloor is made of plywood.

-When it comes time to finish the construction, choices must be made about what kind of floor to install.
+When it comes time to finish the construction, choices must be made about what floor to install.
 A glue-down or nail-down floor is attached directly to the subfloor.

-The glue or nails hold the floor tightly to the subfloor, which eliminates any gap or air space.
+The glue or nails hold the floor tightly to the subfloor, eliminating gaps or air space.
 This type of installation is common with solid wood floors.

 A floating floor is another option.
 Floating floors are not attached to the subfloor at all.
 There is a cushion of air between the floor and the subfloor, which can make it more comfortable to walk on.

 Any wood will respond to humidity, expanding during periods of high humidity and contracting when there is less water in the air.
-In temperate climates, this does not pose a problem for either floating or solid wood floors.
+In temperate climates, this does not pose a problem for either floating or solid boards.

 Since floating floors depend on pressure to keep them in place rather than hardware or adhesive, they are at a higher risk for warping than solid wood floors.